 The nation is facing a youth mental health crisis, and Virginia is no exception.
-The state faces devastating challenges in the arena of teen mental health, in particular an alarming spike in suicide rates.
-And teens in Virginia and across the country lack quality mental health treatment options.
+The state faces devastating challenges in the arena of teen mental health.
+According to Mental Health America, 1 in every 5 teens in the state has experienced a major depressive episode.
+Yet teens in Virginia lack quality mental health treatment options.
 As a result, many Virginia parents don’t know where to turn for help.

 Newport Academy is addressing this gap in care by providing evidence-based, outcomes-driven mental healthcare for teens.
-Our residential treatment centers in Virginia provide the highest-quality care for teen boys and girls.
+Our residential treatment centers in Virginia provide the highest-quality care for teen boys and girls ages 12–17.

 The Lack of Teen Treatment Options in Virginia